 McPherson’s position is highly provocative.
 As part of Operation UNIFIER, 200 Canadian troops provide “security force training” to a Ukrainian army that has integrated far-right militias who use the Nazi “Wolfsangel” symbol and praise figures who helped slaughter Jews and Poles during the Second World War.

-When extending the mission in 2018, the Trudeau government eased restrictions that required Canadians soldiers to stay in the western half of Ukraine, away from the fighting in the east that has left over 10,000 dead.
+When extending the mission in 2018, the Trudeau government eased restrictions that required Canadians soldiers to stay in the western half of Ukraine, away from the fighting in the east that has left over 13,000 dead since 2014.

 Canadian troops also lead a NATO mission in another nation bordering Russia.
 Alongside 550 Canadian personnel in Latvia, Canadian naval vessels have recently patrolled in the Baltic Sea and Canadian fighter jets have been stationed in Romania.